FarooQ-2113/charity/README.md

 4. Make sure to import your own Stripe and MongoDB keys
 4. Run the front and back-end servers with ```npm run develop```

-To use this app in production, visit: https://veriti-app.herokuapp.com/

 <br/>